JulieLaur/Juvenile_crime_in_Germany/README.md

 ## Juvenile_crime_in_Germany
 This repository shows our ([Johanna Köpke](https://www.linkedin.com/in/johanna-koepke/), [Julie Laur](https://www.linkedin.com/in/julie-laur-a4167713a/), [Alexander Schuppe](https://www.linkedin.com/in/alexander-schuppe/)) final project of the Advanced Data Analytics Bootcamp at neuefische GmbH:
 # Juvenile crime in Germany - current extent, distribution, and development
 In this README file, you find an introduction to the topic and a description on the fictitious scenario that we assumed as our assigned task.
-Furthermore, you find a description of the scope, the sources and the tools we used. <br>
+Furthermore, you find a description of the scope, the sources, the process and deliverables, and the tools we used. <br>

 If you would like to see our final delivery directly, click on the following link: https://crime-germany.streamlit.app/.<br> It redirects you to our dashboard that provides at-a-glance views on the current extent, distribution, and recent development of juvenile crime in Germany and its 16 federal states.<br>

 This repository provides in several jupyter notebooks the code we used to gather, clean, and prepare the data for our dashboard.
-Furthermore, you find code on creating some additional charts for the final presentation of our project, which was held on the 21st of August 2023.<br>
+Furthermore, you find the slides of the final presentation, which was held on the 21st of August 2023.<br>

 The code that runs the dashboard can be viewed in a separate repository: https://github.com/alexmahesh/Crime_GER